25 Awesome Things To Do In Jeju Island South Korea

 The blue sky with the gorgeous green color of the tea leaves will bring you a remarkable view of Jeju island.
-Also, the O’Sulloc Green Tea Field is a good place for memorable Jeju photos!
+Also, the O’Sulloc Green Tea Field is a great place for memorable Jeju photos!

 Note: Be careful of snakes when you get into the green tea field.